 Get up super early if you’re most productive in the morning.
 Or stay up late at night if you prefer to work in the darkness.
-But don’t force yourself to change your habits just because it is said that we reach productivity at certain hours.
-Whatever works for some people, may not work for you.
+But don’t force yourself to change your habits just because it is said that people reach productivity at certain hours.
+Find your most productive hours and stick to them.
+Whatever time management strategies work for some people, may not work for you.
+Period.

 4. Eat the frog

 Mark Twain said, “If it’s your job to eat a frog, it’s best to do it first thing in the morning.
 And if it’s your job to eat two frogs, it’s best to eat the biggest one first.”

 It’s all about prioritizing.
 Do the most important tasks first, and when you’re done, switch to those less pertinent.
 It will help you better organize the workflow and you will become efficient.
 It’s as simple as that!